 Type: Cruising | Skills: Intermediate | Camera: 8K | FPV: HD | Flight time: 40 minutes | Features: Obstacle avoidance | Range: 9Km | Package: RTF

 Autel claims that their new EVO II is the most capable folding drone on the planet.
-The EVO 2 series has 3 versions: Basic, Pro and Dual (8k camera & FLIR thermal camera).
+The EVO 2 series has 3 versions: Basic, Pro, and Dual (8k camera & FLIR thermal camera).
 The Evo 2 takeoff weight is about 1150 grams and it has a wheelbase of 397 mm.
-With starting price of $1495 it is twice as expensive as the Mavic Air 2.
+With a starting price of $1495, it is twice as expensive as the Mavic Air 2.
 Frankly, I don’t know if that 8K camera worth that much.

-While the Autel Evo II can fly in level 8 wind conditions on the Beaufort Scale, the Mavic Air can takes wind gust of only level 5 (8.5-10.5 m/s).
-The Evo 2’s max FPV transmission distance is 9 km, unobstructed and low RC noise using the remote controller with smartphone connected.
+While the Autel Evo II can fly in level 8 wind conditions on the Beaufort Scale, the Mavic Air can take wind gust of only level 5 (8.5-10.5 m/s).
+The Evo 2’s max FPV transmission distance is 9 km, unobstructed, and low RC noise using the remote controller with a smartphone connected.
 This range is close to the one promised by the DJI Mavic Air 2.

 2. FiMI X8 SE 2020: Same range, better battery life

 Type: Cruising | Skills: Intermediate | Camera: 4K@30 fps | FPV: TDMA | Flight time: 35 minutes | Features: Dual-GPS, Vision Positioning and Smart track | Range: 8Km | Package: RTF